secwexen/aapp-mart/docs/legal/terms-of-service.md

 ## 5. Open Source License

-AAPP-MART is distributed under the Apache License 2.0.
+AAPP-MART is distributed under the Apache-2.0 License.
 Users may use, modify, reproduce, and distribute the software in accordance with the terms of the license.
 The full license text is available in the [LICENSE](/LICENSE) file included with the project.

 ## 6. Intellectual Property